SarahKnits/EasyPieces-notebook/November 9.md

 team, how did you share the labor?**

-I spent 3 hours defining my preliminary grammar and coding out the parser for it, 2 hours researching possible programs to use for the final output, and 1 hour completing the critique for my partner.
+I spent 3 hours defining my preliminary grammar and coding out the parser for it, 2 hours researching possible programs to use for the final output, 1 hour working on the notebook and documentation, and 1 hour completing the critique for my partner.

 ## Post-critique summary

 Alex emphasized the importance of finding a good graphing software to cut down